 After we mentored the all-girls FLL team the Day Dragons, four of their members joined the Liger-Bots when they became high school freshmen, and several rose to be team leaders.
-(See more on page 32.)

-In 2022, LigerBots have 22 girls on the team, and we have normalized the idea of female build leaders.
-Four of our robot build leaders, in the groups for ball storage, the shooter, the climber, and the bumpers, are girls.
-Girls also lead our graphics, strategy, and Chairman's Award submission groups.
+In 2023, LigerBots have 32 girls on the team, and we have normalized the idea of female build leaders.
+Seven out of eight of our technical groups are led by girls.
+Girls also lead our graphics and FIRST Impact Award submission groups.

-Exhibitors at Our Recent FLL Maker Fairs
+Exhibitors at Our Recent FLL STEAM Expos

 - Brandeis Maker Lab

 - Code Ninjas

 - Einstein's Workshop

 - Empow Studios

 - Gamewright

 - Green Newton

 - Hatch Makerspace

 - IRobot

 - Johnson String Instrument

 - Made@MassChallenge

 - Massachusetts National Guard

 - MassBay Community College STEM

 - Microsoft

+- National Guard

 - New Art Center

 - New England Model Engineering Society

 - New England Optical Association of America

 - New England R2 Builders

 - Newton Free Library

+- Newton South Women In STEM

 - NuVu

 - Orimagi.io

 - Prospect Hill Forge

 - Rise Robotics

 - Robosall

 - Russian School of Math

 - SharkNinja

 - Society of Women Engineers

 - Star Wars 501st Legion

 - Students for a Greener World

-- Woobo.io

-- LigerBots STEAM activities